istvanszasz99/istvanszasz99/README.md

 # 🤵 Istvan Zoltan Szasz

-I'm a 25 years old Full-Stack Developer from Hungary.
-Recently graduated with a Bachelor's degree as Computer Science Engineer at Óbuda University.
+I'm a 26 years old Full-Stack Developer from Hungary.
+Graduated with a Bachelor's degree as Computer Science Engineer at Óbuda University.
 I built a solid foundation in both Front-End and Back-End development.

 5+ years of experience in web development.
 Experienced in building and maintaining robust web applications using wide range of modern technologies.